R0mainSR/BetterSMBW/README.md

 ### Features request

 If you've an idea to make better this mod, feel free to create an [Issue](https://github.com/R0-main/BetterSMBW/issues/new) with the "feature-req" label !
 You can also contact me on Discord (Romain#0001)

+### Tools used for this mod

+- Level edition: [Reggie Next M3](https://github.com/aboood40091/Reggie-Next-M3) by AboodXD